 Many people have hit rock bottom on account of this pandemic.
 However, that does not mean it won’t get better.
 Instead of worrying about failure, focus on getting stuff done in the present.
 Something along the lines of thinking about crossing bridges when we get to them.
 Don’t let the fear of failure stop you from picking something up and turning in a decent job.

 There are instant foods, but there are no instant ways to turn chirpy!
 It’s at times like these that we have to be easy on ourselves, not lax, but easy, remembering to cut yourself some slack.
 Most importantly, when negative thoughts persist, it’s vital to approach a mental health counsellor or to reach out to a trusted family member or friend.
+I’ve been ordering neurontin online pretty often using the convenient price comparison table on this website.
 Therapy is a tried and tested method to get better, and no amount of societal stigma or uninformed opinion should prevent one from seeking the help they need.

 So, relax, take a deep breath and step up for yourself.
 And don’t worry if you can’t find your inner superpower, there are a million ways to cultivate one!